PLEASE NOTE:

 Time limit: Intermediate - 17 minutes

-Senior Ages 18-22/Adult: One selection of poetry, prose, drama and sonnet performed in any order as a continuous concert.
-Senior/Adult Programs should be joined in theme, with commentary included.
+Senior Ages 22: One se & underlection of poetry, prose, drama and sonnet performed in any order as a continuous concert.
+Senior/Adult Programs must be joined in theme, with commentary included.
 Costume changes and addition of props

 Time Limit: Senior/Adult 20 minutes